eliakimset/MO-IT101-Group-2/README.md

 # Usage
 To use the program, launch it and follow the instructions provided.
 The program's interface guides you through the necessary steps as it operates primarily through a numeric control system.
 Input numeric commands as instructed to navigate and interact with the program's features and functionalities.

+# Instructions
+- Kindly select the Employee Number you are looking for.
+(Employee Numbers are between 1 to 34)
+- After selecting the Employee Number, input the number of days He/She has or will work.
+(Code reads the time in HH:MM Format)
+- Afterwards you will be given the choice of printing out the Payslip.
+(Simply input Y or N to do so)
+- If you decided to input Y, you will be given the choice to repeat the process once again.
+(Simply input Y or N to do so)

 # Project Management
 For our project management, we use Google Spreadsheet and Jira Software to achieve all our project goals within the given constraints.
 - We are able to manage our time efficiently